AI coding agents for people

 - You want AI to run everything autonomously while you sleep

-- You’re a developer looking for a coding assistant (that’s Claude Code)
+- You’re a developer looking for a coding assistant (y’all got enough tools already)